dogaegeozden/dogaegeozden/README.md

 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Exploring automation and software development.

 - :zap: In my free time, I develop mobile games and cyber security tools and, sell them from my company [Tamrinotte - :briefcase:](https://tamrinotte.pythonanywhere.com)